andreasfaerber/docker-tinydns/README.md

 Name server in a docker container running tinydns and axfrdns.
 Uses a git repository to periodically pull and update the DNS data.

+### Variables

+- GIT_DNSDATA: URL to pull the dns data from (See https://github.com/andreasfaerber/docker-tinydns-exampledata for an example)
+- GIT_UPDATE_FREQUENCY: Delay in seconds between each DNS data update

 ### Example usages

 Create base axfrdns_tcp file: